dan-liberato/dan-liberato/README.md

 I have been working as a developer since 2015, but from 2015 to 2019 I worked with PHP/WordPress and did some projects on React Native.
-I decided in November 2019 to start from scratch and review the basics (HTML, CSS, JS).
+I decided in November 2019 to start from scratch and review the basics HTML, CSS, JS.

 I'm a full-stack developer with a focus on JavaScript and UI Design.